 It only makes sense that, given its proximity to the country that spawned the genre, Canada would have some killer metalcore.
 But Grand Prairie’s Arrival Of Autumn double down on that promise by making their incarnation of the genre solidly less sentimental or melodic than many of American metalcore’s heavyweights.
 There are clean choruses, sure, but they’re wedged between incredibly brutal flurries of double bass drum and finger-tapped lightning solos.
 Love Trivium, but wish they sounded more like Darkest Hour?
 Welcome to Canada.

 Altars Of Grief

-It’s safe to say Phrozen are the youngest band on this list — their only demo just came out this February.
+It’s safe to say Phrozen are the youngest band on this list – their only demo came out in February 2019.
 But the low-fi rage-thrash on the Regina band’s four-song tape sounds so fierce and nasty that it easily earns them their place in our round-up.
 Tracks like Thunder Claps and Cast Into The Night And Fed To The Hounds channel the cold, crashing tones of classic Bathory, even as the band’s riffs bring the burliness of acts like Exhorder and Power Trip.
 A promising start for a killer new band.

 Well, this is rowdy.

 Angel Du$t singer Justice Tripp brings you the hottest new music you need to hear now, including High Vis, The Berries and Section H8…